-A water heater in a location where damage might occur is; a second floor closet, an attic, an inside closet above wood framing or a water heater in the garage that is built into an finished alcove.
+A water heater in a location where damage might occur is; a second floor closet, an attic, an inside closet above wood framing or a water heater in the garage that is built into a finished alcove.
 Each of these locations would have different types of damage occur if the water heater burst (developed a large leak from the bottom of the tank all at one) or developed a small pinhole leak that went unnoticeable for some time.
-Look at the location of your water heater and determine if damage could occur.
+Look at the location of your water heater and determine if the damage could occur.
 Every home is different and each leaking water heater is different, make the choice for yourself.

 Water Heater Leaking Damage Photos

 Remember starting to think about preventative water heater replacement does not mean you are replacing your water heater at that moment, it just means you are preparing.
 You can check the model number and serial number (see photo below) on your tank and see what size water heater you have and how old it is.
 You may also be able to find out what type of warranty the water heater had when it was installed.
 If you need help deciphering this information feel free to call 310-393-2927 and speak with one of our water heater experts, we are happy to help.
 If the water heater in your home had a six year warranty or less and it is over eight years old, start your research and budgeting now.